Natooz/MidiTok/docs/hf_hub.rst

 How MidiTok interoperates with the hub
 ------------------------

 Internally, MidiTok relies on the ``huggingface_hub.ModelHubMixin`` component.
-It relies on the save methods commonly used in the Hugging Face ecosystem.
-Note that :py:func:`miditok.MIDITokenizer.save_pretrained` is equivalent to calling :py:func:`miditok.MIDITokenizer.save_params`. :py:func:`miditok.MIDITokenizer.from_pretrained` can be used to whether load tokenizers from the Hugging Face hub or from a file on your local filesystem.
+It implements the save methods commonly used in the Hugging Face ecosystem.
+Note that:

+* :py:func:`miditok.MIDITokenizer.save_pretrained` is equivalent to calling :py:func:`miditok.MIDITokenizer.save_params`;
+* :py:func:`miditok.MIDITokenizer.from_pretrained` can be used to whether load tokenizers from the Hugging Face hub or from a file on your local filesystem;
+* for :py:func:`miditok.MIDITokenizer.save_pretrained` and :py:func:`miditok.MIDITokenizer.push_to_hub`, you can ignore the ``config`` argument.

 .. autofunction:: miditok.MIDITokenizer.from_pretrained
     :noindex: